 The Super Bowl is also the Super Bowl of Advertising

-Every year, brands pay millions of dollars for mere seconds of airtime during the Super Bowl.
-When you consider that average viewership for the Super Bowl has hovered around 100 million people over the last decade, you can see why.
+Brands pay millions for mere seconds of airtime during the Super Bowl every year.
+Considering that average viewership for the Super Bowl has hovered around 100 million people over the last decade, you can see why.

 Thankfully, that massive investment and a showcase during the biggest show on earth have inspired brands to go big and get creative, producing some highly memorable ads.